-I am a postdoc at the University of Pittsburgh working on ideas relating to how the 1st person embedded perspective appears in physics and how it influences the interpretation of theories.
-In particular I am looking at how it relates to understanding measurement and inter-theoretic relations of emergence and reduction.
+I am a postdoctoral associate at the University of Pittsburgh working on perspectives in science, primarily physics.
+I look at ideas relating to how 1st person embedded perspectives inform our understanding of reality and how it influences the interpretation of theories such as statistical mechanics and quantum mechanics.
+I explore how thinking about perspectives relates to understanding measurement and inter-theoretic relations of emergence and reduction.
+More generally, these questions effect how we think about empirical confirmation and what it means to have objective scientific knowledge.Â

 My pronouns are she/her.